 With more than 670 tenure-track faculty members across our 37 academic departments and 70 majors, LAS has some of the best professors.
-I’ve make personal connections with many faculty members, and I still talk to professors whose classes I took freshman year!
+I’ve made personal connections with many faculty members, and I still talk to professors whose classes I took freshman year!
 The students are all high-achieving and motivate each other.
 You’ll never find the Undergraduate Library empty.You’ll often find students studying on the Main Quad, in cafes, and in the halls between classes.
 In Lincoln Hall, there is a secret studying space on the second floor!

 Illinois has 10 men’s NCAA teams and 11 women’s NCAA teams with 15 major facilities.
 You’ll be able to watch matches at Memorial Stadium for football, the State Farm Center for basketball, the Illinois Field for baseball, the ARC Pool for swimming and diving, the Atkins Tennis Center for tennis, and much, much more.
 Just don’t forget to wear your orange and blue and I-L-L-I-N-I pride!

 Eighty-seven percent of LAS graduates indicated having secured a first destination on our Illini Success survey.
 Those who got jobs earn an average salary of $55,325.
-Fifty percent of respondents were employed and 37 percent were continuing their education.
+Fifty percent of respondents were employed and thirty-seven percent were continuing their education.
 Whatever you choose, Illinois can prepare you for success!